Submit feeds via scheduled fetches

 Note: With scheduled fetches, you host your feed files on your servers.
-If you’re hosting your files on an SFTP or FTP server, the username and password fields on the Schedule tab refers to the credentials for your server.
-This login information is different from login information in the SFTP and FTP Settings tab, which contains the username and password required to access Google's SFTP or FTP upload server.
+If you're hosting your files on an SFTP or FTP server, the username and password fields under Schedule refer to the credentials for your server.
+This login information is different from login information on the SFTP / FTP /GCS page, which contains the username and password required to access Google's SFTP or FTP upload server.